 Each and every phase of Alzheimer’s inherently has its own different struggles, and the approaches to tackle those challenges and help older adults live the highest quality life possible have to be changed accordingly.
 In the more advanced stage of Alzheimer’s disease, it’s common for the individual’s level of activity and engagement to decrease; even so, it’s still vitally essential for family caregivers to seek out as many opportunities as possible to help the individual stay involved in pleasant pursuits.

-Grace Home Care’s professional Topeka dementia care team is fully trained and proficient in appropriate Alzheimer’s care for every stage of the disease.
+Grace Home Care, a provider of professional memory care in Topeka, is fully trained and proficient in appropriate Alzheimer’s care for every stage of the disease.
 We offer the following engaging activities to try out for seniors with Alzheimer’s:

 - Consider the senior’s interests.
 A very good initial step is to document as exhaustive a list as possible of what has piqued the senior’s interest through her lifetime: her favorite sort of music and songs, pastimes, and passions.
 Having as much of this information as possible in one place will assist in identifying complimenting activities that she might take pleasure in.
 For instance, if she raised and trained golden retrievers, arranging for a therapy dog to visit or getting a stuffed dog that looks comparable to one she had in younger years may bring her tremendous joy.